Preface

 The fact that in some situations a human might need to eat an animal for survival does not justify eating an animal when it is not necessary.

-Most of us have a plethora of breads, grains, vegetables, fruits, nuts, and seeds and other plant-based foods readily available.
+Most of us have a plethora of breads, grains, vegetables, fruits, nuts, and seeds along with other plant-based foods readily available.

 Animals that eat other animals do not have a choice.